RIMMER: You only sing when you’re winning

 The Russian army will endure.
 It always does.
 That’s not because the Russian soldier possesses special qualities of fortitude and valour.
 It’s simply because their leaders have always forced them to endure.

-Additional territorial gains then, are improbable for Russia.
+Additional territorial gains, then, are improbable for Russia.
 Political, economic and strategic costs mount inexorably.
 Officially, the Kremlin sustains the narrative that the ‘Strategic Military Operation’ is intact and on track, but noises offstage convince that Putin would prefer to sue for peace now because the terms can only deteriorate.
 All the factors which should have discouraged Putin from invading in February eventuated.
 Observers who misprognosticated back then (Dear Reader: I numbered among them) that Putin was bluffing, were right in all respects except they had no notion of how wrong Putin was prepared to be.

 Just saying can make it so

 Making the wrong call with his imperialist war of conquest poses an existential threat to Putin.
 He will not survive a defeat, literally or figuratively.
-And here is Putin’s advantage, as articulated by historian #Russia #Ukraine #bne #EmergingMarkets #sanctions #RussiaUkraineWar
+And here is Putin’s advantage, as articulated by historian Tim Snyder.
+There is no such thing as public opinion in Russia.
+Putin decides what reality is, announces it on television and hey presto! this is the new Russian reality.
+He’s the living embodiment of ipsedixitism*.

+Wondrous ‘tis to behold that after losing the best part of 100,000 troops, humiliating his army, self-designating as a geopolitical leper, awakening Ukrainian nationalism, unifying and augmenting Nato and consigning his economy to a decade of decline, Putin could claim a victory.
+Sic semper tyrannis.
+Quitting when you’re behind makes sense if you’re about to go a whole lot more behind.

+If Putin can cut and run and break for the border now, he may retain control of the narrative but a punishing winter defensive, retreating out of reach of Ukrainian HIMARS, will make the alternative reality harder to uphold.
+If Western support is maintained (a big subjunctive, I grant) then Russia is likely to find itself under siege along the Black Sea coast it occupied at such cost and even Crimea, perhaps.